David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 For instance, you could reduce the rest periods until you are able to do say 6 sets of 6, all with no more than 15 seconds between sets.
 Then you would increase the weight a little next time.

 Or you could simply increase the weight anyway and attempt to do the same number of total reps that you did last time (without increasing the rest periods).

 Or you could try to do more total reps in the same time period (say 8 minutes), and when you manage to increase your initial rep count by 20% you would then add more weight.

 What Are The Advantages Of Each?

 High intensity training can work well for short periods of time, but it is not an effective long term strategy, as it puts an enormous strain on your central nervous system.
 So if you overuse this technique your gains could soon stop dead.

 This is particularly the case if you are doing multiple sets of the same exercise to failure.
 Your gains will stop much sooner if you do this.
-So if you are using high intensity training just do one set to failure and any other sets you do should be stopped short of failure.
+So if you are using high intensity training just do one set of each exercise to failure; and if you want to do any additional sets, these should be stopped at least a rep or two short of failure.

-Apart from this, it is very challenging to the cardiovascular system too, so it will increase fat burning, as well as fitness levels.
 And because you are using sub-maximal weights it is easier on the joints, so you will be much less prone to injury.
-And in fact you will be able to continue to train with an injury more easily too (depending on the severity of course – you should not be in pain when you lift).
+And in fact you will be able to continue to train with an injury more easily too (depending on the severity of course – you should never be in pain when you lift).